pablo-daza-incontact/jenkins-kube/README.md

 kubectl apply -f jenkins-sa.yaml kubectl create -f jenkins.yaml --namespace jenkins
 ```

+Use the following commands to see the password key
+kubectl get pods -n jenkins
+kubectl logs jenkins-xxxxxxxxx -n jenkins

 ## Step 1 (Advanced not necessary if you followed the simple deployment)
 #### Install Helm in the folder you want
 ```shell